Post-training Quantization on Diffusion Models: PTQ on Diffusion Models

 where $X_{sim}$ is the de-quantized tensor, and $\text{Metric}$ is the metric function to evaluate the distance of $X_{sim}$ and the full-precision tensor $X_{fp}$.
 MSE, cosine distance, L1 distance, and KL divergence are commonly used metric functions.
 The quantization process can be formulated as:

-We can directly quantize the weight to minimize the quantize error, but we cannot get the activation tensor and quantize it without input.
+We can directly quantize the weight to minimize the quantization error, but we cannot get the activation tensor and quantize it without input.
 In order to collect the full-precision activation tensor, a number of unlabeled input samples (calibration dataset) are used as input.
-The size of the calibration dataset (e.g., 128 randomly selected images) is much smaller than the training dataset.
+The size of the calibration dataset (\eg, 128 randomly selected images) is much smaller than the training dataset.

-There are three main steps to quantize a new network using PTQ: \begin{enumerate} \item Select which operations in the network should be quantized and leave the other operations in full-precision.
-For example, some special functions such as softmax and GeLU often takes full-precision~\cite{shen2020qert}.
-Quantizing these operations will significantly increase the quantization error and they are not very computationally intensive; \item Collect the calibration samples.
-The distribution of the calibration samples should be as close as possible to the distribution of the real data to avoid over-fitting of quantization parameters on calibration samples; \item Use the proper method to select good quantization parameters for weight tensors and activation tensors. \end{enumerate}
+In general, PTQ quantizes a network in three steps: \textbf{(i)} Select which operations in the network should be quantized and leave the other operations in full-precision.
+For example, some special functions such as softmax and GeLU often takes full-precision~\cite{shen2020qert}.Quantizing these operations will significantly increase the quantization error and they are not very computationally intensive; \textbf{(ii)} Collect the calibration samples.
+The distribution of the calibration samples should be as close as possible to the distribution of the real data to avoid over-fitting of quantization parameters on calibration samples; \textbf{(iii)} Use the proper method to select quantization parameters for weight tensors and activation tensors.

-Next, we will explore how to apply PTQ to the diffusion model step by step.
+In the next sections, we will explore how to apply PTQ to the diffusion model step by step.